SinTan1729/chhoto-url/README.md

 the `slug_length` variable.
 It defaults to 8, and a minimum of 4 is supported.

 To enable public mode, set `public_mode` to `Enable`.
 With this, anyone will be able to add links.
 Listing existing links or deleting links will need admin access using the password.
+To completely disable the frontend, set `disable_frontend` to `True`.

 By default, the server sends no Cache-Control headers.
 You can set custom `cache_control_header` to send your desired headers.
 It must be a comma separated list of valid